 Current regulatory proposals may also, if adopted and once implemented, impose further restrictions on the Issuer's ability to make payments on the Notes.
 For example, recent proposals made by the Financial Stability Board recommend the adoption of TLAC requirements for global systemically important banks in addition to existing minimum regulatory capital requirements.
-The proposals currently contemplate that only common equity tier 1 capital in excess of that required to satisfy minimum TLAC requirements may count towards regulatory capital buffers, such as the combined buffer requirement introduced by CRD IV.
-As a result, the introduction of such additional capital requirements may impact the Issuer's ability to meet the "combined buffer requirement", which in turn, might impact its ability to make payments on the Notes (which could affect the market value of the Notes), as it will trigger restrictions relating to Maximum Distributable Amounts.
+The proposals currently contemplate that only Common Equity Tier 1 capital in excess of that required to satisfy minimum TLAC requirements may count towards regulatory capital buffers, such as the combined buffer requirement introduced by CRD IV.
+Furthermore, the above-mentioned EU legislative proposals introduce a requirement for MREL/TLAC to be taken into account in the calculation of the Maximum Distributable Amount (in addition to "Pillar 1", P2R and the combined buffer requirement), subject to a six-month grace period in case of inability to issue eligible debt, during which restrictions relating to Maximum Distributable Amounts would not be triggered, but authorities would be able to take other appropriate measures.
+The introduction of such additional requirements could impact the Issuer's ability to meet the combined buffer requirement, which in turn, might impact its ability to make payments on the Notes (which could affect the market value of the Notes).